jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   the test passes

 * ``'first_name'`` appears twice in the test, which means I have to make a change in 2 places if I want a different value for it.
-I add a variable to remove the repetition
+I add a variable to remove the repetition in ``test_person.py``

   .. code-block:: python
+    :emphasize-lines: 2, 6, 12

     def test_takes_keyword_arguments(self):
         first_name = 'first_name'